 In the further line, when the poet says; ‘grey hands’, she compares her lover’s hands with the lifeless statute, which is standing still and can’t even move its hands to touch her.
 This gentle imagery juxtaposes the harsh language of the prior lines indicating that she is truly and actually in love with her lover, but this generic and boring imagery also indicates compassion and kindness.

 Moreover, with the use of simile in line like; ‘legs cold as rivers locked in ice’, she wants to show that her lover’s legs are so cold and frigid that they seem to have got locked in ice, and become immobile.
 The long legs indicate an attractive feature but this is contrasted by the cold harsh imagery of the ice and negative lexis of locked.

 In the fourth stanza of this poem, the poet still wants to love her lover even if she were made of air.
-This is the last elements out of four discussed above.
+This is the last element out of the four discussed above.
 The poet here compares her lover with the air, which renders a sense of emptiness.
-As we know the air is hallow with no physical form.
+As we know the air is hallowing with no physical form.